samfisher753/pixelchat/README.md

 # Open Chat

 A habbo-like web chat application made with Node.js, Express and Socket.IO.
+You can watch it live now here: https://open-chat-6a42ae5ab19c.herokuapp.com

-You can run it locally following these steps (assuming you have Node installed):
+Or you can run it locally following these steps (assuming you have Node installed):
 - Download or clone the project.
 - Navigate to the root folder.
 - Run "npm i".